Am I eligible to be a Rotary Exchange Student?

 What is the long-term program?
 Rotary offers two types of exchanges for high school students.
 For a truly amazing, life-changing experience, there is nothing like the long-term exchange.
 Students spend a year in another country, becoming fluent in the language and immersed in the culture, and developing friendships that will last a lifetime.
 Participants attend high school, and may or may not get credit back home for courses taken (but colleges often recognize the value of exchange programs, with credit for language ability and greater acceptance rates!).
 Each student will have up to three (or more) host families throughout the year, to broaden the experience and see the variations that exist in all cultures.
 It takes a very special teenager to consider him or herself capable of spending a year abroad, but the rewards and experiences are unlike anything you may ever know again.
 If you think you can do this, don’t let the opportunity pass you by.

 What is the short-term program?
 Interested in a taste of the world, and willing to share yours with others?
 Then the short-term program may be for you.
 Rotary’s short-term exchange program usually takes place during the summer, and brings together paired families from different countries.
-Typically, you would spend 3-4 weeks overseas with a family that has a son or daughter of approximately the same age.
-And then, you and your new host sibling would come back to the US for a 3-4 week stay with your family (the order can be reversed, with the foreign student coming here first – whichever works best for the families is usually fine).
+Typically, you would spend 3-8 weeks overseas with a family that has a son or daughter of approximately the same age.
+And then, you and your new host sibling would come back to the US for a 3-8 week stay with your family (the order can be reversed, with the foreign student coming here first – whichever works best for the families is fine).
 The short-term program does not generally include school attendance, and instead provides its educational experiences through exposure to a new language and culture.
 Naturally, the friendships that develop often last a long time, with repeat visits a very common occurrence.
 For younger students, or perhaps those wanting to sample the experience before committing to the long-term program, Rotary’s short-term exchange program can be ideal.
-To learn more, review the District 6220’s Summer Exchange Program at www.summerexchange.org
+To learn more, review the District 6220’s Summer Exchange Program at Short Term Exchange (rye6220.org).

 Do I get to choose my country?
 A very popular question.
 And the answer is, yes and no. For short-term exchanges, since they involve family-to-family reciprocal arrangements, we make every effort to accommodate country preferences.
-It may not always be possible to grant a student’s first choice, but normally that can be done.
+It may not always be possible to grant a student’s first choice.
 Long-term exchanges work differently, in that students from our exchange partners will be coming here for a year, and we have built relationships with these counterparts over many years.
 The countries we exchange with are those we know run top-quality programs, and we re-evaluate them each year.
 There are a limited number of exchanges available with each country, and we will not overload any country in either direction.
 Therefore, for long-term students, we ask you to select from about 40 countries.
 Remember, flexibility is a vital characteristic for a successful exchange student, and that starts right at the beginning.

 Do I have to know another language?
 No, not at all.
 Naturally, it would help to have some familiarity with the language of the country you go to, for either the short or long-term program.
 One of the great benefits of the long-term program is quickly gaining fluency in another language.
 Typically, our students become fluent in 4-5 months, even without any previous knowledge of the language!
 But we do require that all participants start learning their target language as soon as they are assigned to their host country.
 The more of the language you know up front, the better your experience will be.